vinhnguyendev/portfolio-next-js/projects/clothing-store-next-js.md

 ---
-  slug: "clothing-store-next-js"
+  slug: "e-comm-store-next-js"
-  title: "Crypto Analisis with NextJS"
+  title: "Full e-commerce store with your own admin panel to manage orders and sales"
-  overview: "My porfolio website developed with NextJS and TailwindCSS"
+  overview: "Immerse your customers in a visually appealing and user-friendly online shopping experience"
   image: "clothing-store-next-js.png"
-  description: "# This is temp PROJECT."
+  description: "Our e-commerce store front is designed to showcase your products or services elegantly, ensuring a seamless and enjoyable journey for your customers from browsing to checkout"
   isFeatured: true
 ---